Efficient Quantum Optimization via Dynamical Simulation: Main Results

-We compare these results to analogous results using hybrid quantum-classical approaches, which only use the quantum computer to compute gradients, in Table~\ref{tab:compare}.
-We note that the upper bounds that we are able to prove for the number of queries are, in both the local and the global case, exponentially better for our fully quantum approaches to optimization than the hybrid approaches.
 As these are all upper bounds, we cannot say definitively that the fully quantum approaches are always asymptotically superior.
 Lower bounds would be needed to prove an asymptotic advantage of fully quantum approaches over hybrid approaches.
-We further show that the quadratic assumption in the local case can be relaxed to allow strongly convex functions; however, the bounds are often worse and in a sufficiently small neighborhood about the optimal solution, for any twice differentiable strongly convex function, the convergence guarantees for the quadratic case will still apply.
-For this reason, we focus on the quadratic case while emphasizing that further work is needed to provide tight bounds in the more general, strongly convex case.
+We further show that the quadratic assumption in the local case can be relaxed to allow strongly convex functions; however, the bounds are often worse and in a sufficiently small neighborhood about the optimal solution, for any strongly convex function, the convergence guarantees for the quadratic case will still apply.
+For this reason, we focus on the quadratic case while emphasizing that further work is needed to provide tight bounds for more general functions.